 Trilliant?
 Trielle?
 Triangular brilliant?
-Sometimes it can seem like gemstones come in trillions of different cuts.
-We thought this diamond cuts cheat sheet might be helpful to provide you with some of the common terms used when talking about our gems.
+Sometimes it can seem like gemstones and diamonds come in trillions of different shapes or cuts.
+We thought this brilliant diamond cuts cheat sheet might be helpful to provide you with some of the common terms used when talking about diamonds.
+Like Radiant Cut or Heart Shaped.
 When you actually start shopping – whether for an engagement ring, a milestone surprise, or just a little treat for yourself – We hope this guide will help you choose just the right gem.

 We’re going to primarily consider diamond cuts, to keep things simple.
 However, all of these cuts may be applied to other gems with certain variations.